AppleMark

 "The Actors Workshop in Cambridge staged Waclaw (Vatslav) at this year's Edinburgh Festival Fringe.
 I wish to emphasize the full success achieved by this ambitious and talented young group of actors.
 In large measure this is due to the work of the director, Akemi Horie, a Japanese lady, who with unusual sensitivity managed to penetrate the strange atmosphere intended and created by the author the result of which has been not so much a philosophical play but a clever sharp political satire."
 Tadeurz Ziarvki, The Polish Daily (Translated from Polish).

-Three Sisters by Anton Chekhov The late Chekhovian plays, though rooted in the Naturalistic convention of the period, contain the seeds of the modern Absurdist vision, that culminates in Samuel Becketts Endgame.
-The thematic parallels between Three Sisters and Waiting for Godot, and The Cherry Orchard and Endgame, are remarkable.
+Three Sisters The late Chekhovian plays, though rooted in the Naturalistic convention, contain the seeds of the modern Absurdist vision, culminating in the works of writers such as Samuel Beckett.
+Indeed the thematic parallels between Three Sisters and Waiting for Godot, and The Cherry Orchard and Endgame, are remarkable.

-In Three Sisters in particular, the Naturalistic form seems at times overwhelmed by the authors impulse to create a concrete Absurdist vision on stage.
-Note the loose episodic structure; the metaphors, flowers, wintry wind, fire and dead tree, defining each act; the heightened almost grotesque characterization of Andrey, Natasha, Soliony and Koolyghin; and the seemingly unrelated dialogue and asides in the background commenting on the main action, like a Chorus.
+In Three Sisters in particular, the Naturalistic form often seems to be disrupted by Chekhov's apparent impulse to create a concrete Absurdist vision on stage.
+Observe the loose episodic structure of the play; the metaphors, flowers, wintry wind, fire, dead trees defining each act; the heightened, almost grotesque characterization of Andrey, Natasha, Soliony and Koolyghin; the seemingly unrelated dialogues, asides and bursts of laughter in the background commenting on the main action on stage, like a Chorus.
 And mythical 'Moscow', like Godot, hangs over the entire play.

-In this production the sunny flower-filled opening scene is progressively stripped bare as the play moves towards a bleak world of fading hopes.
-Performed with the minimum dŽcor, without four walls, without intermission, to bring out the essentials of the play.
+In this production the sunny flower-filled opening scene is progressively stripped bare as the play moves towards a bleak landscape of fading hopes.
+Performed with the minimum dcor, without four walls, without intermission, to bring out the essentials of the play.

 Review: